EDChui/docker-to-aws-demo/README.md

 # Guide

-## Step 1 - Clean & Build the required Java file for Building a Docker Image
+## Step 1 - Build the required Java file for Building a Docker Image

-We first need to clean and build the required `.jar` files for building a docker image for the `book` APIs.
+We first need to use Gradle to clean build the required `.jar` files for building a docker image for the `book` APIs.

 As in the `/java-book-api/Dockerfile`, we have to copy those `.jar` files for building a Docker Image.